ContainerSolutions/techterrarium/README.md

 - **`CONTRIBUTING.md`**: This file contains guidelines for contributing to the project, including how to submit pull requests and our coding standards.
+- **`demos/`**: Contains fully functional demo projects showcasing the use of TechTerrarium.
+Each demo has detailed instructions in its README.
 - **`docs/`**: This directory holds all the additional documentation.
     - **`FAQ.md`**: Frequently asked questions and their answers can be found here.
 This is a good place to start if you're encountering issues or have